rahil627/my-programming-stuff/langs/_to-programming-languages.md

   - general all-round use, covers most cases
   - haxe always had cross-platform in mind
     - c# took a long long time to reach c# core (previously mono)
-  - all use llvm compiler and are comparable in speed (magnitudes faster than scripting langs)
+  - most use llvm compiler and are comparable in speed (magnitudes faster than scripting langs)
   - all use a garbage collector, so C/C++ code will be written seperately and then called
   - resulting programs more portable/cross-platform due to compiled executable binary
   - all are powerful (except go) in features: macros (or C#'s "source generator"), ADTs, etc. metaprogramming, generics